 I’ll teach you the best ways to clean a smelly dishwasher in 4 Easy Steps and get rid of that unpleasant odor.

 With some simple cleaning hacks, all you need is a few minutes each month to get your dishwasher and filter clean.
-It’s kind of like cleaning your washing machine with both building up residue and deposits from the cleaning that can leave you with odors.
+It’s kind of like cleaning your washing machine with both building up residue, food debris, and deposits from the cleaning that can leave you with odors.

-These quick and simple steps will help keep your dishwasher in good condition and get your dishes cleaner.
-Plus no more smell!
+These quick and simple solutions will help keep your dishwasher in good condition and get your dishes cleaner.
+Plus no more stinky dishwasher.

 This post contains affiliate links.
 If you choose to buy something using my link, I earn a small commission at no extra cost to you.
 For more information, see my disclaimer here.

 How to Clean a Smelly Dishwasher

 Did You Know You Needed to Clean Your Filter?

 I did not even realize I had a drain filter to be cleaned in my dishwasher until I started researching cleaning my own washer.
 But it’s super easy to do once you know it’s there.

 The first thing to do is check the filter.
 The filter collects any bits of food or grim left from your dirty dishes, silverware, and glasses.
 If you don’t clean it the grim can circulate in your dishwasher and produce a foul smell.